 I am sure you’ve read many articles about deciphering facial expressions, so I am sure you can tell a fake smile from a real one, right?
 Well, in case you’re wondering, a fake smile has little to no effect on the eyes.
 In fact, fake smiles are often accompanied by “dead eyes”.
 A real smile, on the other hand, has a great effect on the eyes.

 A real smile often causes the eyes to light up or become smaller.
 This is because more muscles are used in happiness than with forced demands.
 When a person lies, the smile is almost always fake, revealing the truth through the eyes yet again.

 Facial expressions that come and go quickly are some of the best indicators of lies.
-The reasons these expressions prove to be great lie detectors is because microexpressions reveal raw truths.
+The reason these expressions prove to be great lie detectors is that microexpressions reveal raw truths.